Little League Baseball, Softball and T-Ball for New York City Kids 2015

 Find out how to join a T-Ball, baseball or softball team in New York City this spring.
 If your kids would prefer to cheer from the sidelines than get in the game, we've got the scoop on some great Little League opening day bashes, too.

-If you live between 57th and 120th Streets between Central Park West and the Hudson River, the West Side Little League offers co-ed T-Ball for 5-year-olds and baseball for children ages 7 to 18.
-Girls ages 8 to 17 interested in softball, kids who attend school in the catchment area and children with special needs who'd like to play in the league's Challenger Division, can live outside of those boundaries.
+If you live between 57th and 120th Streets between Central Park West and the Hudson River, the West Side Little League offers co-ed T-Ball for 5-year-olds and baseball for children ages 7 to 17.
+Girls ages 7 to 18 can participate in softball.
+Kids who attend school in the catchment area and children with special needs who'd like to play in the league's Challenger Division, can live outside of those boundaries.
+Opening day for all divisions will take place April 11 or 12.

-If you live between 59th and Canal Streets west of Broadway, the Greenwich Village Little League, which is celebrating its 30th anniversary, is for you.
-This large league with 800 kids on 60 teams offers T-Ball for 5- and 6-year-olds, team baseball for older kids and girls' softball starting at age 4.
-There will be an opening day party on Saturday, April 5 on Pier 40 at Houston Street and the Hudson River at 10:30am.
+If you live between 59th and Canal Streets west of Broadway, the Greenwich Village Little League is for you.
+This large league with 800 kids on 60 teams offers T-Ball for 5- and 6-year-olds, co-ed baseball for older kids and girls' softball starting at age 4.
+There will be an opening day party on Saturday, April 18.

 If you live between South and 14th Streets between Third Avenue and the East River, Felix Millan Little League, named for the famous NY Mets player, offers team play for children ages 6 and up and girls' softball.